70milan/job_bandit/README.md

-# Interview Assistant
+# RealTime Context Engine

-Interview Assistant is a Windows-first desktop workspace for technical interview preparation, mock interviews, solution walkthroughs, and real-time engineering note support.
+RealTime Context Engine is a Windows-first desktop workspace for technical interview preparation, mock interviews, solution walkthroughs, and real-time engineering note support.
 It combines an Electron desktop shell with a FastAPI backend to provide low-latency audio transcription, streamed AI assistance, screenshot analysis, persistent session management, and a dedicated conversation timeline.

 The system is designed as an engineering productivity surface rather than a browser plugin or a web-only application.
 The desktop runtime owns window management, operating-system integration, audio and screen capture handoff, application lifecycle, logging, updates, and conversation export.
 The backend owns model access, streaming orchestration, session persistence, transcript-to-response workflows, token accounting, license validation, and cost tracking.